 If both parties are committed to the deal, a contingency "failure" offers the chance to renegotiate sale terms.
 For example, if the property appraises below the sale price, the parties may decide to negotiate a price reduction, rather than walk away from the deal.
 The change is documented as an amendment to the original purchase contract.

 Once all contingencies are met, both parties must move towards closing.
 Legal remedies are available if a party fails or refuses to close.
 One such remedy is "specific performance."
 This forces the defaulting party to specifically perform the contract, and transfer, or accept the transfer, of title in accordance with the contract terms.
-According to the "New York Times," the courts are reluctant to hold a buyer to specific performance, but typically grant it against a seller.

 - George Doyle/Stockbyte/Getty Images